The 8 Best Dog Crates Australia: Tested & Evaluated 2023

 Overall, I think this is a fantastic place to start with your puppy’s crate training journey.
 You have everything you need to begin training with confidence and create a homely environment for your pup’s new favourite den!

 What I Look For In A Dog Crate

 If you're wondering what to look for in a dog crate, our panel of experts have some suggestions.
 When searching for the right dog crate for your pup, these are some fundamental questions you must ask yourself:

 What am I using the dog crate for?

 Crates are used for a whole host of reasons.
-The most common is for housetraining.
-(1) Many puppy owners use crates to house train their puppy.
+The most common is for house-training your puppy (1).
 The principle is that a puppy is unlikely to soil their own bedding, so keeping them in a crate overnight will prevent any accidents being left for you in the morning.
-If housetraining with a crate if your main intention, you’ll want a crate that is adequately sized and is simple to clean.
+If house-training with a crate if your main intention, you’ll want a crate that is adequately sized and is simple to clean.

 Beyond that, dogs love the solace that a comfortable crate can provide them.

 It can become a sanctuary for your dog to soothe any anxieties or woes they may be feeling.
-Some dogs will always prefer to sleep in a crate too because of the protective nature of them.
-(3) If you are creating a crate haven for your den-loving dog, you’ll want more spaciousness.
+Some dogs will always prefer to sleep in a crate too because they feel protected and safe (3).
+If you are creating a crate haven for your den-loving dog, you’ll want more spaciousness.
 Your dog’s crate may need to fit a water bowl, toys and lots of comfy bedding.

 Some crates also double up as dog carriers.
 You can therefore use them for any trips you take with your dog.
-(4) If this is your main intention, you’ll be looking for a lightweight structure that is easily assembled with no tools.
+(4) If this is your main intention, our team of vets recommend you look for a lightweight structure that is easily assembled without tools.

-Knowing what you and your dog are likely going to use the crate for will help the buying process.
+Knowing the use you and your dog need the crate for will help narrow down your choices when buying.